What is Tysabri?

 Pharmacologic ClassificationsMonoclonal Antibody

-Natalizumab injection is used to treat patients with relapsing forms of multiple sclerosis (MS), and patients who have not been helped by other medicines.
-This medicine will not cure MS, but may delay physical disability and extend the time between relapses.
+Natalizumab injection is used to treat patients with relapsing forms of multiple sclerosis (MS).
+This medicine will not cure MS, but it may slow some of the disabling effects and decrease the number of flare-ups (relapses) of the disease.

-Your doctor may need to check your brain before you start using this medicine.
-To do this, you may need to have a test known as a Magnetic Resonance Imaging (MRI) scan.
+Your doctor may need to check your brain before you start receiving this medicine.
+To do this, you may need to have a Magnetic Resonance Imaging (MRI) scan.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: